Measuring organisational alignment

 Measuring organisational alignment is essential at each stage of your effort, just as you would with any other priority business initiative.

-Measuring organisational alignment allows you to identify backsliding, correct course where needed, and demonstrate tangible evidence of improvement – which can help to maintain positive momentum over the long haul.
+Measuring organisational alignment allows companies to identify backsliding, correct course where needed and demonstrate tangible evidence of improvement – which can help to maintain positive momentum over the long haul.